oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of Unknown SSVC Decision Point Namespace without Resource
 <usage-of-unknown-ssvc-decision-point-namespace-without-resource>
-For each SSVC object containing a decision point with a full `namespace` that is not registered, it MUST be tested that a Decision Point Resource exists for each one that provides additional context about the decision points from this namespace.
-Namespaces reserved for special purpose MUST be treated as per their definition.
+For each SSVC object containing a decision point with a full `namespace` that is not registered, it SHALL be tested that a Decision Point Resource exists for each one that provides additional context about the decision points from this namespace.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 #quote(block: true)[
 A full namespace includes any extension.
 To implement this test it is